zdravkov/kendo-docs/framework/validator/how-to/add-red-border.md

 # Add red border and hide tooltip

-The example below demonstrates how to hide the validation tooltip and add a red border around input elemnts and widgets that failed to validate.
+The example below demonstrates how to hide the validation tooltips and add a red border around input elements and widgets that failed to validate.

 #### Example: